 A broad perspective over varied cases has shown that the most common mechanisms of injury are falling from scaffolding or being struck by objects dropped from scaffolding.
 These types of incidents often result in personal injuries such as:

-- Traumatic Brain Injury: The brain is fragile and when damaged, the patient may have issues with vision, hearing, memory, speech, and even their fine motor skills.
+- Traumatic Brain Injury: The brain is fragile, and when damaged, the patient may have issues with vision, hearing, memory, speech, and even fine motor skills.

-- Spinal Damage: A back injury is one of the most painful and debilitating injuries that can occur.
-Lifelong pain, partial or full paralysis, impaired motion, and numbness are just a few of the issues that are experienced by those with a back injury.
+- Spinal Damage: A back injury is one of the most painful and debilitating injuries.
+Lifelong pain, partial or full paralysis, impaired motion, and numbness are just a few of the issues experienced by those with a back injury.

-- Damage To Vital Organs: When a worker falls off of scaffolding they have no control over where or how they will land.
-The impact along can cause a rupture or bruising of an internal organ.
+- Damage To Vital Organs: Workers have no control over where or how they will land when they fall off scaffolding.
+The impact alone can cause a rupture or bruising of an internal organ.
 If impalement occurs, the damage will be much worse.

-- Broken Bones: A broken bone may not seem like a big deal but can cost thousands of dollars in medical care and may have a lasting impact on the ability to perform work duties.
+- Broken Bones: A broken bone may not seem like a big deal, but it can cost thousands of dollars in medical care and may have a lasting impact on the ability to perform work duties.

 Each of these injuries is expensive to treat.
-So how can a scaffolding accident victim recover compensation that will allow them to get the best care possible for the rest of their life?
+So how can scaffolding accident victims recover compensation that will allow them to get the best care possible for the rest of their life?

 A personal injury lawsuit is an avenue posed by the civil justice system.
 However, depending on the circumstances of the accident, a workers’ compensation claim may be the only way to secure benefits.